oxc / oxc_ast

 Implementations

-A few implementations specific to each of these structs are handcoded in crates/oxc_ast/src/ast_impl
+A few implementations specific to each of these structs are handcoded in crates/oxc_ast/src/ast_impl.

 Generated implementations